Unit 4 - Practice Quiz

 Analysis of truss by method of section Hard

-A. They must all be zero.
+C. They must all be in tension.

-B. They must all be in tension.
+D. They must all be zero.

 59 Which of the following describes a 'compound truss'?